REDPHOENIXVR/Query2CADAI/README.md

 2. **Web UI**
    - Launch with:
      `python -m src.web_ui`

+   **Chat with Query2CAD AI:**
+   The Web UI now includes a **Chat** tab, where you can have a free-form conversation with the Query2CAD AI assistant.
+You can type questions or requests in natural language, click **Send**, and receive AI responses in a conversational format.
+Use the **Clear** button to reset the chat history at any time.
+You can select the backend AI model using the radio button above the chat.
+   This feature is useful for exploratory design, asking clarifying questions, or just experimenting with Query2CAD's capabilities interactively.

    - Upload a photo of a robot (or concept drawing).
    - Optionally provide a prompt hint.
    - Click **Extract BOM**: